Skip to content

-Stock I-beams, channels, angles, tubes, flat bars, and rods for engineers who already know the profile geometry.
-For the complete product family, start from the pultruded FRP profiles hub.
+Dimensions, per-metre weights and section properties for F1-STRUX stock profiles — I-beams, channels, angles, tubes, flat bars, and rods to EN 13706 and ASTM D3917, for engineers who already know the shape and need the numbers.
+For the complete product family and applications, start from the pultruded FRP profiles hub.

 Have a question about this product?